vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 but not as high as the outdoor temperature which rose pretty sharply in the morning, plus it was also sunny outside so subjectively hotter after controlling for temperature).

+## 2025-08-23: at-home jogging

+On Saturday 2025-08-23, I did at-home jogging.
+That's because I got delayed starting my jog because I decided to finish a few other tasks first, and by the time I finally was ready to go jogging, it was hot outdoors.
+I did the full at-home jogging duration and did other exercises as usual.